skip to content

 Cooling Off

-A building owner has 5 clear business days after the making of the contract in which to terminate the contract.
-The Act requires a building owner to provide a builder with written notice of the intention not to be bound by the contract, and the contract is considered to be terminated at the time the notice is posted or served [s 36].
+A building owner has 5 clear business days after signing the contract in which to terminate the contract.
+The Act requires a building owner to provide a builder with written notice of their intention not to be bound by the contract.
+The contract is considered to be terminated at the time the notice is posted by certified mail or personally served [s 36(3)].

 Progress Payments